cswaters/cw_blog/content/projects.md

 description = "Data work I'm involved in"
 +++

-I am CDO at [VoteStrategies](https://votestrategies.com) a political consulting firm.
+I am a Data Scientist / CDO at [VoteStrategies](https://votestrategies.com) a political consulting firm.

 Below are some of the demos we send to potential clients: